DUNE/dune-justin/docs/justin_command.man_page.md

     	      100 which represents maximally remote storages.

-    	      If one or more options --output-pattern PATTERN:DESTINATION is given then the generic job will look for files created by the script which match the pattern given as PATTERN.
+    	      If one or more options --output-pattern PATTERN:DESTINATION is given then the wrapper job will look for files created by the script which match the pattern given as PATTERN.
 The pattern is a Bash shell pattern using *, ? and [...] expressions.
 See the bash(1) Pattern Matching section for details.
 If the given